pnp/sp-dev-fx-webparts/samples/react-functional-component-with-data-fetch/README.md

 ```
 export default function Team({ channelID, displayName, showChannels }) {
 ```
-Again we use state to manage a list of channels and initialise it to an empty array.
+Again we use state to manage a list of channels and initialize it to an empty array.
 But in this case we have a property *showChannels* that is the flag set by the user in the property pane.
 If this is enabled we retrieve the channels from the Microsoft Graph using the PnPJS library, and if not we set it to an empty array.
 We need to explicitly reset the array in case the user enables and then subsequently disables the *showChannels* option.
 Finally, notice that we now need to include a dependency for the second argument of *useEffect* so that the framework knows to call the method again if the value of showChannels changes.

 ```
   const [channelsList, setChannelsList] = React.useState([]);